lvyl9909/lvyl9909.github.io/_projects/hierarchical.md

 ---

-In recent years, alignment-based method has become the de facto standard for conformance checking in computing con- formance diagnostics, as it always returns the most accurate deviations, known as optimal-alignment.
-However, as the com- plexity of the log and model increases, the runtime complexity of optimal alignment computation grows exponentially, leading to extremely long computation times—sometimes even taking several weeks.
-This makes them impractical for real-world ap- plications.
+In recent years, alignment-based method has become the de facto standard for conformance checking in computing conformance diagnostics, as it always returns the most accurate deviations, known as optimal-alignment.
+However, as the complexity of the log and model increases, the runtime complexity of optimal alignment computation grows exponentially, leading to extremely long computation times—sometimes even taking several weeks.
+This makes them impractical for real-world applications.
 To tackle the problems, various approximation strategies have been proposed.
 Notably, model behaviour sampling method provides an angle for approximate conformance checking, that is, selecting partial model traces to substitute process model.